MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserMessage.md

 ## SYNOPSIS
 Create a draft of a new message in either JSON or MIME format.
-When using JSON format, you can:\n- Include an attachment.\n- Use a mention to call out another user in the new message.\n- Update the draft later to add content to the body or change other message properties.
+When using JSON format, you can:- Include an attachment.- Use a mention to call out another user in the new message.- Update the draft later to add content to the body or change other message properties.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- /* Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.- /* Add any attachments and S/MIME properties to the MIME content.
 By default, this operation saves the draft in the Drafts folder.
 Send the draft message in a subsequent operation.
 Alternatively, send a new message in a single action, or create a draft to forward, to reply or to reply-all to an existing message.